 The National Screening Unit (NSU) provides health screening programmes in New Zealand.

-Within the National Health Board, National Services Purchasing group of the Ministry of Health, the Unit is responsible for the safety, effectiveness and quality of organised screening programmes.
-The Unit is currently responsible for the national coordination of five screening programmes:
+The NSU is responsible for the safety, effectiveness and quality of organised screening programmes.
+It is responsible for national coordination of the following screening programmes.

 - BreastScreen Aotearoa – screens women for breast cancer